 As the name suggests, these are home care specialists that cater to clients with general, non-medical needs.
 This includes bathing, showering, grooming, and meal preparation, among others.
 Yes, they can assist with medical emergencies.
 However, their knowledge is minimal, so they might not be able to help save your senior loved one if urgent, professional care is needed.

-Similar to a regular caregiver, they also provide assistance with daily routine tasks.
+Similar to regular caregivers, they also provide assistance with daily routine tasks.
 The only difference is that a licensed nurse has specialized training in handling specific medical emergencies and accidents.

 A short-term nurse is ideal for injured seniors who need specialized short-term treatment.
 Rather than getting locked up in a nursing home that provides respite treatment, many patients would instead hire a home care nurse and recover in the comfort of their own home.